Board of Trustees Finalizes Capital Outlay Request

 The wish list will be submitted to the state for consideration.
 As capital outlay funds become available, they are allocated by the state in part to support major construction projects at the 15 public universities.

-Michigan Tech's plan, which the Board of Control approved Thursday, Oct.
+Michigan Tech's plan, which the Board of Trustees approved Thursday, Oct.
 4, completes the work that began with the construction of Rekhi Hall and the Opie Library in 2004–05.
 The new $59-million project would involve further renovation of Fisher Hall (adjacent to Rekhi Hall) and construction of bridges connecting those structures to the Memorial Union and to the Wadworth residence hall, located across U.S. 41.

 The renovated and new space would provide 24 classrooms, 14 classroom labs, 25 research labs, 120 offices for faculty and staff, and 44 graduate student offices.